Luthaf/Jumos.jl/doc/simulations/steps.rst

 The initial velocities are also needed to start the time integration in molecular dynamics.
 They can be defined either in a file (to restart previous dynamic), or randomly assigned.
-In the later case, it is a better idea to use a Maxwell-Boltzman distribution at the temperature :math:`T` of the simulation.
+In the later case, it is a better idea to use a Maxwell-Boltzmann distribution at the temperature :math:`T` of the simulation.

 Setup simulation